-Enter the amount of the net operating loss (NOL) carryover to the tax year from prior years, even if some of the loss is used to offset income on this return.
-The amount to enter is the total of all NOLs generated in prior years but not used to offset income (either as a carryback or carryover) in a tax year prior to 2000.
+Enter the amount of the NOL carryover to the tax year from prior years, even if some of the loss is used to offset income on this return.
+The amount to enter is the total of all NOLs generated in prior years but not used to offset income (either as a carryback or carryover) in a tax year prior to 2001.
 Do not reduce the amount by any NOL deduction reported on line 29a.